vre-hub/vre-hub.github.io/docs/tech-docs/services/jupyterhub.md

 :::tip[PRO TIP]

-Because both the Rucio and Jupyter hub authentication use the same IdP, you could automate the creation of a `rucio.cfg` file at the start of an user session.
+Because both the Rucio and JupyterHub authentication use the same IdP, you could automate the creation of a `rucio.cfg` file at the start of an user session.

 :::